 - A Day in the Limelight: Chapter 23.5 focuses on him as well as being narrated by him to talk about his life in the atelier and how amazed he is at the witches and their work and habits.

 - Never Given a Name: "As yet I have no name."
-Only referred to by his species.
+Although Qifrey tried calling him Foonfoon, he is usually only referred to by his species.